IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-4-monitor.md

 tag: beam
 prev:
   file: beamrunner-3-sample
-  title: Sample app
+  title: TemperatureSample sample app
 next:
   file: beamrunner-5-ref
   title: Reference
 ---

-You can use the Apache Beam  2.0 [metrics API](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/metrics/package-summary.html) to insert information to monitor your IBM Streams Runner for Apache Beam application.
-This document uses the `TemperatureSample` application that is included in IBM Streams Runner for Apache Beam to show how Streams Runner makes metrics available for monitoring, both to the application itself and other monitoring tools.
+You can use the Apache Beam  2.0 [metrics API](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/metrics/package-summary.html) to insert information to monitor your IBM® Streams Runner for Apache Beam application.
+This section uses the `TemperatureSample` application that is included in IBM Streams Runner for Apache Beam to show how Streams Runner makes metrics available for monitoring, both to the application itself and other monitoring tools.

 ## Adding metrics to your application